LucidSamuel/amazing-random-stuff/README.md

 ### August 4, 2022
 - [PocketBase - Open Source backend for your next SaaS and Mobile app in 1 file.](https://pocketbase.io/) - PocketBase is an open source backend consisting of embedded database (SQLite) with realtime subscriptions, built-in users management, convenient dashboard UI and simple REST-ish API.

+### August 8, 2022
+- [Web Scraper - Making web data extraction easy and accessible for everyone.](https://webscraper.io/) - Web scrapper allows you make web data extraction as simple as possible.
+Configure scraper by simply pointing and clicking on elements.
+No coding required.